nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

       Subscribe to report id: 1
       Subscribe to boot keyboard report

 #.
-Press Button 1 and Button 2 on the board that runs the keyboard sample and observe the notification values in the terminal window.
+Press Button 1 and Button 2 one after another on the board that runs the keyboard sample and observe the notification values in the terminal window.
    See :ref:`peripheral_hids_keyboard` for the expected values::

       Notification, id: 1, size: 8, data: 0x0 0x0 0xb 0x0 0x0 0x0 0x0 0x0